caltechlibrary/cold_admin/cold_admin.1.md

-%cold_ui(1) user manual | 0.0.1 2024-07-01
+%cold_admin(1) user manual | 0.0.1 2024-08-06
 % R. S.Doiel
-% 2024-07-01 4448d59
+% 2024-08-06 070f343

 # NAME

-cold_ui
+cold_admin

 # SYNOPSIS

-cold_ui [OPTIONS]
+cold_admin [OPTIONS]

 # DESCRIPTION

-cold_ui provides the human user interface for cold.
-It uses a set of dataset collections for persistence and relies on datasetd for JSON API to each collection.
+cold_admin provides the admin interface for cold.
+Cold is implemented using dataset collections for object persistence and relies on datasetd for JSON API to each collection.

 # OPTIONS